Contact Information Telephone: (61 8) 6304 2794, Email: email@example.com, Campus: Joondalup, Room: JO2.361B

-Dr Denise Jackson is a Senior Lecturer on the ECU Business Edge program and the Coordinator of Work-Integrated Learning (WIL) in the School of Business.
+Dr Denise Jackson is a Senior Lecturer, and Coordinator of both the ECU Business Edge and Work-Integrated Learning (WIL) programs in the School of Business.
 Denise is a member of the Faculty Research and Higher Degrees Committee.
 She is an Editorial Board Member for the Asia Pacific Journal of Cooperative Education and the Industry and Higher Education Journal.

 - FBL3501 - Business Practicum Unit